The following professionals lent their expertise to this article:

 Nova Southeastern University Florida

-Nova Southeastern University (NSU) Florida offers a 27-month, CAAHEP-accredited Bachelor of Science in Medical Sonography.
-You can choose from three concentrations, giving you a competitive advantage when it’s time to enter the workforce: abdominal-extended; obstetrics and gynecology; and vascular sonography.
+Nova Southeastern University (NSU) Florida offers a 27-month, CAAHEP-accredited Bachelor of Science in Medical Sonography with three concentration options:

-While NSU’s sonography program is not offered fully online, it does offer a hybrid approach that allows students to take coursework in topics such as epidemiology, ethics, leadership, and conflict resolution online.
+The course of study is delivered in a hybrid format that allows students to complete coursework online in subjects such as epidemiology, ethics, leadership, and conflict resolution.

-You’ll be eligible to sit for the American Registry of Diagnostic Medical Sonography (ARDMS) registry examination 60 days before expected date of graduation.
-All three concentrations are accredited by CAAHEP.
+Students are eligible for the American Registry of Diagnostic Medical Sonography (ARDMS) examination 60 days before their expected date of graduation.

 Duration: 27 months